-Epidural abscess is a rare disorder caused by infection in the area between the bones of the skull or spine, and the membranes covering the brain and spinal cord (meninges).
-This infection is called an intracranial epidural abscess if it is inside the skull area, or a spinal epidural abscess if it is found in the spine area.
+Epidural abscess is a rare disorder caused by infection in the area between the bones of the skull, or spine, and the membranes covering the brain and spinal cord (meninges).
+This infection is called an intracranial epidural abscess if it is inside the skull area.
+It is called a spinal epidural abscess if it is found in the spine area.
 Most are located in the spine.

 People who inject drugs are also at increased risk.

-Antibiotics are usually given through a vein (IV) for at least 4 - 6 weeks.
-However, some people may need to take them for a longer time, depending on the type of bacteria and severity of the disease.
+Antibiotics are usually given through a vein (IV) for at least 4 to 6 weeks.
+Some people need to take them for a longer time, depending on the type of bacteria and how severe the disease is.

-Surgery is usually needed to drain or remove the abscess.
-In addition, surgery is often needed to reduce pressure on the spinal cord or brain, to prevent further loss of function.
+Surgery may be needed to drain or remove the abscess.
+Surgery is also often needed to reduce pressure on the spinal cord or brain, if there is weakness or damage to the nerves.

 Abscess - epidural; Spinal abscess